IEEE-VIT/RazorType/README.md

 The purpose of the app revolves around successfully calculating and displaying the typing speed and the accuracy of the user.

-Celebrate open-source by contributing to win goodies! <3
+Help your peers around the world to celebrate the fest of open-source! <3

 Leave a ⭐ if you like our works!
 ## Getting Started